The ultimate guide to the sports rights deals changing how we watch games

 What the experts say:

-“I believe Netflix is observing the landscape,” Anthony Amey, a professor of practice of sports media at Virginia Tech, speculates.
+“I believe Netflix is observing the landscape,” Anthony Amey, professor of practice of sports media at Virginia Tech, speculated.
 “It wisely bought itself time to do so and announced itself as a potential threat to poach more rights at a later time by buying the rights to those NFL games specifically.”

 Hockey